cea-hpc/modules/doc/source/design/module-tags.rst

         - For instance, a module with a ``sticky`` tag set on it cannot be unloaded

-- Tag may also be set manually with the ``--tag`` sub-command option
+- Tag may also be set manually with the :option:`--tag` sub-command option

     - Applies to :subcmd:`load`, :subcmd:`try-load`, :subcmd:`load-any` and :subcmd:`switch` sub-commands
     - When directly used from the terminal session or within modulefile